-Safety - Paying with your credit card is a safer option than paying by cash or with your debit card in many cases.
-In the instance of a fraudulent usage of your card, simply contact the bank and they will reverse the payment in most cases.
-On the other hand, debit cards are not as secure, and paying by cash for a defected product, for example, will have to be sorted out by yourself.
+- Safety - Paying with your credit card is a safer option than paying by cash or with your debit card in many cases.
+In the instance of a fraudulent use of your card, simply contact the bank and they will reverse the payment in most cases.
+On the other hand, debit cards are not as secure, and paying by cash for a defective product, for example, will have to be sorted out by yourself.

-EMI facility - Most stores and online e-commerce platforms offers an EMI facility if you pay using your credit card.
-In case of a large purchase, you do not have to pay the entire amount all at once.
-You can split them into monthly instalments.
+- EMI facility - Most stores and online e-commerce platforms offer an EMI facility if you pay using your credit card.
+In the case of a large purchase, you do not have to pay the entire amount all at once.
+You can split them into monthly installments.
 Moreover, the EMI options provided by merchants and online e-commerce platforms usually provide a much cheaper interest rate than your credit card.

 By being mindful while using your credit card, you can avoid most of the pitfalls associated with it.
 Listed below are a few tips on how you can avoid the bad effects of a credit card.

 Although owning a credit card can get troublesome, it need not be.
-Following the tips mentioned and using your card wisely can go a long way.
-At the end of the day, how you use the card can be the difference between indebting yourself to the point of no return and owing a modern day loan-vending device at the tip of your hands.
+Following the tips mentioned and using your card wisely can go a long way, more you can find here.
+At the end of the day, how you use the card can be the difference between indebting yourself to the point of no return and owing a modern-day loan-vending device at the tip of your hands.
 Use it, Don't abuse it!